The Role of Temperature and Humidity in Mushroom Growth

 2. Maintaining Proper Humidity

-• Automated humidity controllers or humidifiers work well in controlled grow spaces.
+Humidifiers or automated controllers work well in controlled grow spaces.

 3. Balancing Air Exchange and Humidity